 The Survey web page allows the following actions on surveys.

-- Edit: The survey status and other data can be edited and saved.
+- Edit: Double-click on a row or press the edit/pen icon to view/edit the survey’s details.
+The survey status and other data can be edited and saved.

-- Delete: This will delete this survey and all the associated inspections.
+- Delete: Press the bin/trash icon to delete the survey.
+This will delete this survey and all the associated inspections.
 For added protection, surveys can only be deleted by changing them back to the planning stage (first edit the survey, change it’s status to planning and save the changes).
 A pop-up form asks you to confirm the deletion and to remind you that this action cannot be undone.

-- Remove Surveyor: Inspectors can be removed from the survey by selecting the appropriate row and pressing the remove button.
-This inspector will no longer be able to create or update inspections for this survey, and no longer be able upload/download information from the mobile survey apps.
+- Remove Surveyor: Users can be assigned/removed from the survey by editing the survey and ticking/unticking the appropriate users.
+Removing a user means that he/she will no longer be able to create or update inspections for this survey, and no longer be able upload/download information from the mobile survey apps.
 All the inspections that have been carried out will still remain and will carry the inspectors name.